 Inventories consist of raw materials and finished goods and are stated at the lower of cost or net realizable value and include adjustments for estimated obsolete or excess inventory.
 Cost is based on actual cost on a first-in first-out basis.
-Proof to our adoption of Accounting Standard Update ("ASU") ASU 2015-11 ("ASU 2015-11") at the beginning of the first quarter of 2017, inventory was valued at the lower of cost or market.
-The adoption of ASU 2015-11 (dh not have a material impact on our consolidated financial statements.
 Raw materials that will be used in production in the next twelve months are recorded in inventory.
 The provisions for obsolete or excess inventory are based on estimated forecasted usage of inventories.
 A significant change in demand for certain products as compared to forecasted amounts may result in recording additional provisions for obsolete inventory.
-Provisions for obsolete or excess inventory are recorded as cost of goods sold and totaled \$6,000 as of December 31, 2018.
-The provision for obsolete inventory for the year ended December 31, 2017 amounted to \$275,000 as a result of discontinuity our Jones Stripped product line, raw materials related to our de-listed can offering and the discontinuation of other non-core products.
+Provisions for obsolete or excess inventory are recorded as cost of goods sold and totaled \$9,000 and \$6,000 as of December 31, 2019 and 2018, respectively.